DMR Key Biographies

 Henry Ossi, ICS, LEED AP joined DMR in 2000, and has more than 30 years of experience in the construction industry.
 He serves as DMR’s Director of Construction Administration and is an Associate of the firm.

 Henry is responsible for supervising all construction activities, cost estimates and construction management assignments.
 As a licensed code official and estimator, Henry provides an invaluable resource to DMR clients and staff, ensuring that design details comply with state and local standards.

 Henry is involved from the onset of a project until completion, offering construction cost estimates at every phase of design and adhering to schedule milestones.
 His responsibilities include project scheduling, cost control, direct field observation, quality control and assisting with contractor negotiations and administration.

-With a BA in Accounting from Fairleigh Dickinson University, Henry has extensive experience in financial budgeting, in addition to construction management and administration.
-He is experience in budgetary control and has directly overseen construction projects of all scopes, offering a unique understanding of soft and hard costs common to construction projects.
+With a Bachelor of Science in Accounting from Fairleigh Dickinson University, Henry has extensive experience in financial budgeting, in addition to construction management and administration.
+He is experienced in budgetary control and has directly overseen construction projects of all scopes, offering a unique understanding of soft and hard costs common to construction projects.

 Henry’s vast experience enables him to anticipate challenges and provide the necessary direction to maintain construction schedules.
-He has completed more than 100 construction projects including converting buildings for new use, renovating existing buildings and designing new construction in multiple market segments in both the public and private sector.
+He has completed hundreds of capital improvement, renovation, addition and new construction projects in both the public and private sector.

-Prior to joining DMR, Ossi was a successful contractor and served as an Interim Business Administrator.
-The combination of his background in facilities construction and fiscal responsibility provides for his inherent understanding of fieldwork and the communication necessary to complete projects on budget and on schedule.
+Prior to joining DMR, Henry was a successful contractor and served as an Interim Business Administrator.
+The combination of his background in facilities construction and fiscal responsibility provides for his inherent understanding of the construction field.

 Fassil has two decades of experience, and has vast experience in designing and supervising projects in a wide range of market sectors in both New York and New Jersey.